Readability Formulas

 ADMINISTRATION

-1. Omit every 5th word, replacing it with a blank space for the student to write in the answer.
+1. Omit every 5th word (or at another fixed interval, such as every 7th or 10th word, depending on difficulty) and replace it with a blank space for the student to fill in.

-2. Instruct students to write only one word in each blank and to try to fill in every blank.
+2. Instruct students to write only one word per blank and to attempt to complete every blank.

 SCORING